How do you get lice?

-Lice most commonly spread from one person to another by close contact.
+Lice most commonly spread from one person to another by close contact, such as head to head contact.
 Head and pubic lice usually spread by hair-to-hair or bodily contact.
 They can also spread by sharing personal items, such as hats, combs, and pillows.
 These lice, however, cannot live long off of a host, so spreading via personal items is much less common.

 Head lice are not easily washed away with normal shampoos and the insects are impartial to clean or dirty hair.
-Poor hygiene does not cause lice.
+Poor hygiene is not what causes lice.

 Body lice do not live on the human body, so they can be more easily spread by sharing clothes, bedding, or upholstered furniture.
 They are also spread by storing clothes or bedding near infested clothes or bedding.

 Pubic lice are spread by sexual contact with an infected individual.